 She is an alumnus of training programs with Opera Theatre of Saint Louis, Opera Lyra Ottawa, Highlands Opera Studio, Queen of Puddings Music Theatre, Tapestry New Opera, St.Andrews by the Sea, and the Victoria Conservatory, and has appeared in masterclasses with Sondra Radvanovsky, Marlena Malas, Steuart Bedford, Stephen Lord, Warren Jones, Michael Schade, and Edith Wiens.

-In recent years Eliza has made her home in Berlin, continuing to teach throughout a fach change from light lyric repertoire to lyric-dramatic coloratura.
-She currently studies with Michelle Wegwart (UK).
-Coaches include Adrian Kelly (Opernhaus Zürich), Rupert Dussmann (Deutsche Oper Berlin), Muriel Corradini (l’Opéra National de Paris).
+Eliza is based in Berlin.
+She studies currently with Michelle Wegwart (Opéra national de Paris, Salzburger Festspiele etc).
+Coaches include Adrian Kelly (Opernhaus Zürich), Rupert Dussmann (Deutsche Oper Berlin), and Muriel Corradini (Opéra National de Paris).

 “Eliza Johnson’s ‘Caro nome’ had that special mix of technical mastery and emotional oomph that only the best performances have - control and vulnerability, studiousness and rawness… I can’t wait to hear her again.” - Lydia Perovic, Definitely the Opera (COC Centre Stage 2015)